 The chances are that if you have a musculoskeletal issue and you’re reading this, it’s because you’ve been advised by your doctor or physio to “do pilates”.
 But did they advise which kind of pilates?

 Did you know that doing the wrong pilates exercises can actually make your condition worse?
 For example if you have a prolapsed disc, more than half of the standard pilates exercises will almost certainly worsen your symptoms and should be excluded from your routine.
-But the right exercises will train you how to manage your symptoms and accelerate your recovery.
-And that’s precisely why we’re different – we know which exercises are right to treat or manage your condition!
+But choosing the correct exercises will train you how to manage your symptoms and accelerate your recovery.
+And that’s precisely why we’re different – we know which exercises are the right ones to treat or manage your condition and which ones must be avoided.

 So it’s essential that your pilates treatment is adapted specifically for you by a practitioner who firstly understands the nature of your musculoskeletal condition, and who can then select and apply the correct exercises that will aid recovery or that will help you to manage your condition.